gotar1/Gun-Laws-Analysis/README.md

 ### Tasks Breakdown:

-   * Parse background check data to retrieve approvals and denials for Texas and California from 2013-2018, store in a table, and plot a line graph for each state      showing the time frame, approvals, and denials.
+   * Parse background check data for Texas and California from 1999-2018, store in a table, and plot a line graph for each state showing the time frame.

-   * Parse firearm purchase data to retrieve total firearms sold in Texas and California from 2013-2018, store in a table, and plot each state’s result in a line      graph.

-   * Parse firearm related crime rates in Texas and California from 2013-2018, store in a table, and plot each state’s result in a line graph.
+   * Parse firearm related crime rates in Texas and California from 1999-2018, store in a table, and plot each state’s result in a line graph.

    * Determine if there is a correlation between background checks and firearm related crimes by creating a scatter plots of Texas and California showing background    checks and firearm related crime rates.

+   * Draw a map of mass shooting in both states for the timeframe of the analysis.

    * Make graphs for each task.

 ## Analysis:

 **First**

-We looked at gun ralated deaths for each state.
+We looked at gun related deaths for each state.

 #### <a id="CA-vs-TX-gun-ralated-death"></a>CA vs TX Guns Related Deaths
 ![CA vs TX gun ralated death](images/Ca-vs-Tx/cal_vs_Tex_Death.png)

-As you can see from the above chart: General trend is that Texas gun related deaths is going up study while California is going down, however,
+As you can see from the above chart: General trend is that Texas gun related deaths is going up while California is going down, however,

 through out the course of this analysis time from 1999-2018, California numbers are very much the same in 1999 and 2018.
 Indeed Texas have more gun

-related deaths in 2018 than California, but over time California numbers did not improve much. this become more obvious with next analogy.
+related deaths in 2018 than California, but over all California numbers did not improve much. this become more obvious with next analogy.

 **Second**

-We looked at state total number of guns laws vs gun ralated death for the same period of time.
+We looked at state total number of gun laws vs gun ralated death for the same period of time.

 ### Texas:

-#### <a id="TX-gun-laws-vs-death"></a>TX Guns Laws vs Guns Related Deaths
+#### <a id="TX-gun-laws-vs-death"></a>TX Guns Laws vs Gun Related Deaths
 ![TX-gun-laws-vs-death](images/Texas/tex_gun_deaths.png)

 Overtime the state did not introduce alot of laws, only five new laws from 1999 to 2018.
-Once again, the number of gun related death is going up in an study pace.
+Once again, the number of gun related death is going up in a study pace.

 ### California:

-#### <a id="CA-gun-laws-vs-death"></a>CA Guns Laws vs Guns Related Deaths
+#### <a id="CA-gun-laws-vs-death"></a>CA Gun Laws vs Gun Related Deaths
 ![CA-gun-laws-vs-death](images/California/cal_gun_deaths.png)

 For Calfornia, they  introduced 35 new laws for the same period and the number of deaths is going up and down, however the change is not that much